On the first day of the week

 From the earliest days, the church formed a tradition of gathering to worship on the day after the Jewish sabbath, the day we now call Sunday or “first day of the week”.

 The church has gathered to worship in every conceivable place.
 From caves to cathedrals this ancient weekly pattern has been observed.
-We are now joining with many parts of the body of Christ in worshiping as families in our homes.
+We now have the opportunity, with recent government guidelines, to gather in ways we haven’t before, getting together outdoors in groups of 6 or indoors with two households worshipping together.
+We trust you take fully advantage of what we can do and encounter God in new ways.

 Sunday Service Guidelines